bingaaaa/BT5153-group-project/README.md

 ## Data
 Data Download Link & Description.docx: Raw data link + Data description + Pre-processed Training data link

-test_normal_new.csv: data of 200 normal users crawled from top search for test 1
+test_normal_new.csv: data of 200 normal users crawled from one weibo trending hashtag for test 1

 test_depressed_new.csv: data of 200 depressed users crawled from depression supertopic for test 1